-OTTAWA ENGINEERING SME, A SPECIALIST IN AEROSPACE MANUFACTURING improves existing electronic missile jamming technology, thereby reducing potential threats.
+OTTAWA ENGINEERING SME, A SPECIALIST IN AEROSPACE MANUFACTURING

 W.R.
 Davis Engineering of Ottawa, Ontario has decades of experience in contracting with CCC and the U.S. DoD.
 Established in 1975, W.R.
 Davis is considered a specialist with expertise in metal forming, welding, riveting and assembly, design and the fabrication of defence equipment for the marine and air environments.